CMATO is place where ideas are shared and people connect.

 Space has always been vital to the pursuit of culture.
 Throughout history, nobles have filled their palaces with sculptures and artifacts to commemorate important periods in time.
 Nineteenth- and twentieth-century America saw the institutionalization of museums in cities around the country in order to provide places for culture to live.
 Theaters, museums, and other types of performance spaces have always played a role in creating and sustaining art, and they continue to do so today.

 How will the California Museum of Art Thousand Oaks (CMATO) play a role in sustaining the cultural vitality of our region?
 CMATO creates an equality of cultural opportunity that serves not only the cultural elite, but meets the need of society for a unique institution.
 We are creating a place that will endure and through art, it will tell us who we are and how we got here.
-Our goal is to be sure toa cultural asset that the community-at-large will be proud to have as its neighbor.
+Our goal is to be a cultural asset that the community-at-large will be proud to have as its neighbor.

 Our motivation to build is driven by the artistic mission to engage, educate and inspire the human spirit through the palette of Art.